-Prior to construction, the contractor will provide the Authority with an HSR operations noise technical report for review and approval.
-The report will address minimization or elimination of rail gaps at crossovers and turnouts.
+Prior to construction, the contractor would provide the Authority with an HSR operations noise technical report for review and approval.
+The report would address minimization or elimination of rail gaps at crossovers and turnouts.
 Because the impacts of HSR wheels over rail gaps at turnouts increases HSR noise by approximately 6 dB over typical operations, turnouts can be a major source of noise impact.
-If the turnouts cannot be moved from sensitive areas, the noise technical report will recommend the use of special types of trackwork that eliminate the gap.
-The Authority will require the project design to follow the recommendations in the approved noise impact report.
+If the turnouts cannot be moved from sensitive areas, the noise technical report would recommend the use of special types of trackwork that eliminate the gap.
+The Authority would require the project design to follow the recommendations in the approved noise impact report.

-Special trackwork will occur in the construction footprint and will not require additional right-ofway.
-Special trackwork will require additional construction equipment activity using equipment similar to that used to build the project and will result in similar temporary aesthetic, air quality, and noise impacts during the construction period.
+Special trackwork would occur in the construction footprint and would not require additional rightof-way.
+Special trackwork would require additional construction equipment activity using equipment similar to that used to build the project and would result in similar temporary aesthetic, air quality, and noise impacts during the construction period.